 When leukemia is under control, the number of abnormal cells in the bone marrow is very low, and people are said to be in remission.
 If numbers of leukemia cells increase again, people are said to have a relapse.

 For some people in relapse, quality of life eventually deteriorates, and the potential benefit for further treatment may be extremely limited.
 Keeping people comfortable may become more important than trying to modestly prolong life.
 Affected people and their family members must be involved in these decisions.
-Much can be done to provide compassionate care, relieve symptoms, and maintain dignity.
+Much can be done to provide compassionate care Treatment Options at the End of Life Often, the available choices for end-of-life care involve a decision whether to accept the likelihood of dying sooner but to be more comfortable or attempt to live slightly longer by receiving... read more , relieve symptoms, and maintain dignity.

 The following is an English-language resource that may be useful.
 Please note that the MANUAL is not responsible for the content of this resource.